lichray/formatxx/proposal/printf.md

 Is an `scanf` equivalence, e.g., `std::getf`, worth to be added?
 If so, what about an `sscanf` equivalence, and what its prototype should be?

+## Acknowledgments

+Andrew Sandoval, who gave me some suggestions on standard-compliance and error handling.

+Herb Sutter, who encouraged me to prepare the proposal, suggested me to add the positional arguments, and even provided many suggestions and corrections on the proposal.

+Many people in the "std-proposals" mailing list: Jeffrey Yasskin, who "enforced" me to add the positional arguments; Martin Desharnais, who gave me the link about how to implement one; and many others.

 ## References

 `[1]` The Boost Format library.